machadogj/react-native-carousel-control/readme.md

 Type: `PropTypes.number`

-How much do users have to swipe to go to the next/prev page.
+How much users have to swipe to go to the next/prev page.
 Default: 0.5 (half the page)

 ## License